marlinarnz/quetzal_germany/README.md

 * Creating access/egress links first and then removing unused links (takes longer and yields a larger network) The notebooks are named correspondingly. `prep22` corrects lengths of PT links, which are computed as geodesic distance and which are important for fares calculation.

-The rest works straight-forward with the notebooks' comments and should work for every self-defined region.
+The rest works straight-forward with the notebooks' comments and should work for every self-defined region with minor adjustments.
 At the end of each notebook in the 'save' cell(s) you find all DataFrames (as `sm`'s attributes) that will be relevant in later steps.
 One additional attribute is always present: `sm.epsg` which defines the coordinate reference system.

 ### Results